man playing drums on stage

 Course Summary

-Our MA in Popular Music is designed for those concerned with the exploration of all aspects of performance.
+The MA Popular Music course is designed for those interested in exploring all aspects of performance.
 This degree will develop your creative skills and theoretical understanding to an advanced level.

-Our course offers you the opportunity to shape your learning through a series of modules that will enable you to integrate scholarly work with your own practice as a musician, composer or musicologist.
-Our modules consider current theoretical and practical debates in the subject area, and will guide you through the kind of research methodologies required at Master's level.
-You will be given the opportunity to negotiate the most effective means of approaching your subject, with a view to producing an intensive study of your specialism.
+Our course offers you the opportunity to shape your learning through a series of modules that will enable you to integrate scholarly work with your personal experience as a musician.
+You will be taught by industry professionals, as well as highly respected academics, to ensure your studies remain current and relevant.
+Our modules consider current theoretical and practical debates in the subject area, and will guide you through the research methodologies required at Master's level.
+You will have the opportunity to negotiate the most effective approach to your subject, before carrying out an in-depth study of your specialism.

 Our modules cover areas of research strategy, analysis, documentation and management, and will require you to engage with and develop your skills to an advanced level.
 The final phase of the MA will result in the production of a substantial piece of work – for example a large-scale performance, workshop, lecture or event.